SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/lastpass-source.md

 ### Vendor configuration

-To collect audit reporting data from Lastpass, you must have an authorized Lastpass account.
-Also, follow the [Lastpass documentation](https://support.lastpass.com/s/document-item?bundleId=lastpass&topicId=LastPass/t_cid_and_hash_locate.html&_LANG=enus) to generate the CID (Account Number) and API secret ID.
+To collect audit reporting data from LastPass, you must have an authorized LastPass account.
+Also, follow the [LastPass documentation](https://support.lastpass.com/s/document-item?bundleId=lastpass&topicId=LastPass/t_cid_and_hash_locate.html&_LANG=enus) to generate the CID (Account Number) and API secret ID.

 ### Source configuration